dpwiz/kowainik-org/style-guide.md

 ### Deriving

-Always specify a deriving strategy for each deriving clause.
+Always specify deriving strategies for each deriving clause when using anything other than stock and newtype.
+Consider stating strategies when mixing `stock` and `newtype`.
 Use [DerivingStrategies](https://kowainik.github.io/posts/deriving)
 to explicitly specify the way you want to derive type classes.

 Type classes in the deriving section should always be surrounded by parentheses.

 Derive `Show` and `Eq` instances for all introduced data types where possible.
+That could help with debugging.

 Derive `Ord`, `Bounded`, `Enum` for enumeration types without constructor fields.